-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pι iblic health a ind a ware nes s r ais ing J and Fulham website in a visual and engaging way.
-16 Implement School Streets in the borough /TR/A Q Normal busines s and external funding from Defra ✓ > Ongoing and reported annually Number of schools with school streets.
+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pι ublic health a and a aware nes s r ais ing airTEXT service by 10% per annum.
+Providing an easy breakdown of all the air pollution data on the Hammersmith and Fulham website in a visual and engaging way by December 2026.
+16 Implement School Streets in the borough /TR/A Q Normal busines s and external funding from Defra √ ✓ Ongoing and reported annually A minimum of 6 schools with school streets per year.
 Monitoring and evaluation of the school streets programme The council is implementing school streets in tranches across the borough on a trial basis.
 Three School Streets Plus trial schemes were introduced at three primary schools in September 2024 and November 2024 with more to follow in 2025.
 These will be implemented under our School Streets Plus programme which looks not only at school streets but at other

-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pı Public health and awareness raising measures which can be taken around measures which can be taken around school sites to help improve air quality.
-17 Encourage schools to join TfL's school travel planning programme and GLA's Healthy Schools' London Programme by providing information on the benefits to schools and supporting the implementation of such programmes.
-Normal busines s 2 ~ ~ ✓ This is ongoing and reported annually Number of schools that are part of TfL programmes and what accreditation level achieved will be reported in the Annual Status Report.
-Information on school travel plans is available at Travel plans LBHF The Healthy Schools Programme is detailed at Healthy Schools London Healthy Schools 18 schools: delivering /TR/A Q Normal busines s and external funding includin g GLA (£400k ✓ → ✓ Number of Schools receiving air quality audits and number of interactions with schools will be reported in the Defra Air Quality Grant funding was obtained which enabled us to complete AQ Audits for all interested schools by the end of 2023.
-Opportunities to fund recommendations of school audits will be identified and bids submitted.
+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pı ublic health a nd a aware nes s r ais ing 17 Encourage schools TR/PH Normal 2 √ √ √ This is ongoing 6 new schools per measures which can be taken around school sites to help improve air quality.
+Currently there a total of 21 schools in to join TfL's school travel planning programme and GLA's Healthy Schools' London Programme by providing information on the benefits to schools and supporting the implementation of such programmes. busines s • and reported annually school year from 2025-2030 will be actively engaged with to register for the TFL Travel for Life accreditation programme.
+The accreditation level achieved will be reported in the Annual Status Report.
+H&F taking part in the TFL Travel for Life Scheme.
+There are 2 x nurseries, 16 Primary Schools, 2 x Secondary Schhols including 1 x SEN school 10 x Schools have a Gold accreditation 4 x Schools have a Silver accreditation 6 x Schools have a Bronze accreditation Information on school travel plans is available at Travel plans LBHF The Healthy Schools Programme is detailed at Healthy Schools London Healthy Schools 18 ' ' /TR/A Q Normal busines s and external ✓ ✓ ✓ 30 Primary Schools have received School Air Quality Audits.
+A minimum of Defra Air Quality Grant funding was obtained which enabled us to complete AQ Audits for all 30 interested schools by the end of 2023.